-When he’s not serving our sports clients, Bryan provides strategic support for some of our corporate accounts like Google, Publix and Chick-fil-A. He’s also a member of our crisis and speaker coaching teams.
+Bryan also provides strategic support for some of our corporate accounts like Google, Publix and Chick-fil-A.

 Before joining our firm, Bryan was an account executive with a boutique agency, where he learned the ropes in media relations, special event planning, copywriting, photography, voice-over, design and overall communications management.
 Previously, he directed an adoption and family program for the University of Georgia’s Center for Continuing Education and the Georgia Department of Human Resources, Office of Adoptions.